Xothic legend cycle: The Demon Trinity

 Carter's "Demon Trinity" (Ghatanothoa, Ythogtha, and Zoth-Ommog) were spawned on a planet near the double star Xoth.
 They are the progeny of a mating between Cthulhu and the quasi-female entity Idh-yaa.

 Ghatanothoa

 Ghatanothoa is said to be the firstborn of Cthulhu.
 He is infamous for his horrid appearance, and fearsome medusa-like ability, which causes a viewer's skin to become hard and leathery but preserves the brain, leaving the victim to go slowly mad trapped within an immobile shell.
+Aliens from Yuggoth built a colossal fortress atop the mountain Yaddith-Gho in K'naa in the lost continent of Mu, and sealed Ghatanothoa below it beneath a vast trapdoor.
 Among the myriad deities worshipped in Mu, Ghatanothoa was the most respected as well as the most feared.
-Prior to the destruction of Mu, Ghatanothoa's cult became the most powerful on the continent.
+Prior to the destruction of Mu, Ghatanothoa's cult became the most powerful on the continent, though opposed by the priests of Shub-Niggurath.

 Some critics have suggested that Ghatanothoa, who first appeared in Lovecraft's story ghostwritten for Hazel Heald, "Out of the Aeons", was intended by Lovecraft to be another name for Cthulhu.